 What happens in a funeral service at St John’s Newcastle?

 A funeral service at St John’s usually follows a standard structure, but there is certainly room for flexibility.

 Can I pre-plan my funeral with St John’s?

-We regularly work with a range of Newcastle funeral directors.
-We know that many people organise the payment of their funerals and speak to funeral directors about some of their wishes regarding the arrangements.
-For some people, it also helps to have some time to think about what elements they would like to have in their funeral, to save their family having to make decisions about the service as they are grieving.
+Yes, We regularly work with a range of Newcastle funeral directors.
 Our ministers are very happy to speak to people about their wishes for their funeral when the time comes.
-We will record those wishes and work with your family to implement them as far as possible.
+We will record those wishes and work with your family to implement them.

 What kind of music can be played at a funeral?

 At St John’s we welcome all styles of music, and funerals have been celebrated with music from classical, jazz, blues and rock!
 Of course, we expect that the words of songs played in the church will not conflict with what Christians believe about life and the way that God wants us to live.

 St John’s has the oldest pipe-organ in Newcastle, reaching 154 years of age in 2020.
 If you would like some hymns played during the service our organists are usually available to play for funerals on week-days.